carnegiemellonracing/driverless/driverless_ws/src/point_to_pixel/docs/source/explainers/lidar_module.rst

     *Diagram description of Grace and Conrad*

-We use a ground filtering algorithm called :doc:`Grace and Conrad <../implementation/lidar_module>` (named in our codebase after CMR alums Grace and Conrad, who wrote the intial version).
+We use a ground filtering algorithm called :doc:`Grace and Conrad <../implementation/lidar_module>` (named in our codebase after CMR alums Grace and Conrad, who wrote the initial version).

 .. code-block:: text